open/close all folders

 - Spotlight-Stealing Squad: Thanks to her entertaining interactions with lots of other characters and the fact she's one of the only contestants who strategizes, she's inevitably this.

-- Statuesque Stunner: Chelsey is one of the tallest characters in the cast, with only Layla and Wolfgang rivaling her.
+- Statuesque Stunner: Chelsey is one of the tallest characters in the cast, with only Layla and Wolfgang rivaling her, and she's seen as the most attractive.

 - Teeth-Clenched Teamwork: Despite hating Elena, Chelsey is forced to work with her to eliminate Kavren.